 A Light Rail Transit system is not a step forward for our city.

-SkyTrain for Surrey is the leading local organization and the leading voice against the proposed Surrey Light Rail project.
+SkyTrain for Surrey is the leading local organization opposing the Surrey Light Rail project.

 - A lack of travel time savings against existing transit options (such as the 96 B-Line, 501)